meedstrom/inline-anki/README.md

 # Inline Anki

-For nearly a decade I've daydreamed of writing [SRS](https://en.wikipedia.org/wiki/Spaced_repetition#Software) flashcards in a way that flows together with longer "body text" in any of my files, so that the texts serve as a [single-source-of-truth](https://en.wikipedia.org/wiki/Single_source_of_truth).
+I've always daydreamed of writing [SRS](https://en.wikipedia.org/wiki/Spaced_repetition#Software) flashcards in a way that flows together with longer "body text" in any of my files, so that the texts serve as a [single-source-of-truth](https://en.wikipedia.org/wiki/Single_source_of_truth).

 The other SRS programs in the Emacs ecosystem ([org-fc](https://github.com/l3kn/org-fc), [org-drill](https://gitlab.com/phillord/org-drill), [org-anki](https://github.com/eyeinsky/org-anki), [pamparam](https://github.com/abo-abo/pamparam), [anki-editor](https://github.com/louietan/anki-editor)) all share a fatal flaw: **they separate the flashcards from normal text** by way of shoving them under a dedicated headline.

 I don't want to awkwardly append flashcards to the end of an Org section as a kind of paraphrasis or summary of that section, but to let the flashcards serve *as* paragraphs in their own right!

-## Set-up
+# Set-up

 See [the user manual](doc/inline-anki.org).
 It's also available inside Emacs by typing `C-h i d m inline-anki RET`.

-## Demonstration
+# Demonstration

 We provide four ways to express flashcards.

-### Way 1: As list items
+## Way 1: As list items

 Here are five Anki cloze notes (totalling nine cloze deletions), expressed in just five list items: